Degree: Bachelor of Arts (BA)

 Program Overview

-The major in English offers undergraduates a variety of opportunities to develop the art of communication: reading, writing, and media skills through a rich variety of seminars and experiences: the study of English and American literature, the craft of poetry, Shakespearean drama, science fiction, the techniques of horror films, the rhetoric of medicine, and the dynamics of novels, plays, short stories, and creative non-fiction.
-The flexibility of the undergraduate major allows students to specialize their studies based on their passions—from classic literature to graphic novels, from poetry to journalism—while exposing them to genres and works they may not have previously considered.
-In addition to being a stand-alone major, English effectively complements many other disciplines and serves as excellent preparation for law school, medical school, and business school.
+Undergraduates who major in English develop the art of communication—including reading, writing, and media skills—through a rich variety of seminars and experiences.
+They have opportunities to study English and American literature, the craft of poetry, Shakespearean drama, science fiction, the analysis of film, the rhetoric of medicine, and the dynamics of novels, plays, short stories, and creative nonfiction.
+The flexibility of the undergraduate major allows students to pursue their passions—from classic literature to graphic novels, from poetry to journalism—while exploring genres and works they may not have previously encountered.
+In addition to being a stand-alone major, English complements many other disciplines and serves as excellent preparation for advanced study in law, management, and other fields.

 Teacher Licensure